A perfect pitstop

 Scenic Gifu prefecture is a rewarding stopping point on the way from Kanto to Kansai.

-Gifu city is the unassuming prefectural capital but it makes a good starting point for exploring the region in a loop.
-From May 11th through October 15th, you can witness nighttime ukai or cormorant fishing on the Nagara river.
-Experience the 1,300 year old tradition from a wooden boat, as fishermen in the light of roaring fire lanterns skillfully guide the cormorant birds to catch fish beneath the water.
+Gifu City is the unassuming prefectural capital but it makes a good starting point for exploring the region in a loop.
+From May 11 through Oct.
+15, you can witness nighttime ukai or cormorant fishing on the Nagara River.
+Experience the 1,300-year-old tradition from a wooden boat, as fishermen skillfully guide the cormorant birds to catch fish beneath the water, by the light of roaring fire lanterns.

 From Shirakawa-go, head east to the Shinhotaka ropeway, one of the longest in Asia.
 Double-decker gondolas take you to the top of Mount Hotaka (also known as Hotakadake) which offers incredible panoramic views as the “Leader of the Northern Alps”.
 It’s a popular trip during autumn when you can stay to watch the sunset over the mountains.